Sadvika21/OIBSIP/README.md

 # OIBSIP
 OASIS INFOBYTE is a community of diverse people coming together with similar objectives and ultimate goals.
 OASIS INFOBYTE is all about creating opportunities for leadership development, learning, student engagement, and fostering shared interests.
+OASIS Infobyte is an internship process where we can work on the tasks on which domain we choose.